01-edu/Branch-AI/piscine/week02/day05/ex03/audit/README.md

 The best models params are `{'max_depth': 10, 'n_estimators': 75}`.

-As you may must have a different parameters list than this one, you should have different results.
+Note that if the parameters used are different, the results should be different.

-##### The question 3 is validated if you used the fitted estimator to compute the score on the test set: `gridsearch.score(X_test, y_test)`.
+##### The question 3 is validated if the fitted estimator was used to compute the score on the test set: `gridsearch.score(X_test, y_test)`.
 The MSE score is ~0.27.
 The score I got on the test set is close to the score I got on the validation sets.
 It means the models is not over fitted.